babenkoivan/elastic-migrations/README.md

 ## Migration Status

-You can always check which files has been already migrated and what can be reverted by the `elastic:migrate:rollback` command (the last batch):
+You can always check which files have been already migrated and what can be reverted by the `elastic:migrate:rollback` command (the last batch):

 ```bash
 php artisan elastic:migrate:status